MicrosoftDocs/architecture-center/docs/solution-ideas/articles/front-end-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-## Overview

-This example scenario demonstrates how you can accelerate frontend and business process development with drag and drop visual designer.
+This solution demonstrates how you can accelerate frontend and business process development with a drag-and-drop visual designer.
 Leverage Azure Functions for low latency processing and quick reads/writes to Azure Table Storage.
-Azure Power Apps and Power Automate provide out-of-box connectors for you to tap into data sources that can live anywhere including 3rd party systems.
+Azure Power Apps and Power Automate provide out-of-box connectors for you to tap into data sources that can live anywhere, including in a 3rd-party systems.

 ## Architecture

 ![Architecture Diagram](../media/front-end.png)

-## Data Flow
+### Data flow

 The data flows through the solution as follows: